soiyo/soiyo/README.md

   <samp>
     <br><br>
     Hello, Welcome to my GitHub 🐱<br>
     I'm Soiyo.
-A Developer Begginer from South Korea. <br>
+A Frontend Developer Begginer from South Korea. <br>
     I develop websites for studying. <br><br>
     Contact me on <a href="https://velog.io/@soyoyun">Velog</a> or <a href="mailto:soiyosauce@gmail.com">Send mail</a>
 <!--